ingridsfd/AboutMe/README.md

 🌍 I'm mostly active within the CoreCode community.

-🌱 Learning all about JavaScript, TypeScript and Node.js
+🌱 Learning all about JavaScript, TypeScript and Node.js.

+😌 Feel free to take a look to where I'm most active: [IngridsCoreCodeFromScratch](https://github.com/ingridsfd/IngridsCoreCodefromScratch)

 📫 Reach me: ingridsfonoyd@gmail.com